 Even if you’re in this social environment by choice or not, a primary principle is to be prepared.
-Self defence lessons such as Krav Maga puts readiness - situationally, psychologically and physically - to avoid, evade and handle violence.
+Self defence lessons such as Krav Maga puts readiness to see, understand and act - situationally, psychologically and physically - to avoid, evade and handle violence.
 Take up self defence training - or work even harder if you already have.

 Maybe you’ve trained for a long time already?
 Achieved a high ranking?
 Are you keeping up with your own physical well-being and skills?
 What about your mindset?
 Do you still feel ready should violence come to call?

 If you use a tactical tool such as a torch or a pen, or indeed a weapon where these are legally permissible, are your deployment and proficiency skills up to date?
 Do you still practice sufficiently?
-A weapon is only as good as its owner.
+A weapon, especially an improvised one, is only as good as its owner.

 What about local law?
-Are you familiar with what you can do and not do?
+Are you familiar with what you can do and can't do?
 What are the legal principles that guide your self defence application?
-If you’re new to a region, state or nation, you especially need to update your knowledge.
+If you’re new to a region, state or country, you especially need to update your knowledge.
 What about for holidays and business trips?
-Self defence laws vary and, accordingly, your permissible responses must too.
-Ignorance is not a legal defence.
+Self defence laws vary and, accordingly, your permissible responses can too.
+Ignorance is not a solid legal defence.